feathery-org/slate/source/index.html.md

 Create, update, or retrieve the information of a specific user.

-If the user belonging to the key you specify doesn't exist, they'll be created based on the request body parameters.
+If the user corresponding to the ID you specify doesn't exist, they'll be created based on the request body parameters.
 Otherwise, the user will be updated based on those parameters.